kukuu/redux-react/react-redux-color-api/README.md

 4. Follow instructions to preview in default port from your local host or update port to preview

+5. The data and flow graphs moves from top to bottom.
+From parent to children

+i.
+The API call loads the request from the very top and provides the payload

+ii.
+Using Axios client.
+In the callback it returns despatch with the action(method) to change the state of the application.
+State is passed as prop here.

+iii.
+We destructure the action to listen to events (subscribe).

 5. Any issues follow steps below:

 ```